gos24abhik/gos24abhik/README.md

 - **IBM HACK Challenge 2023 Finalist**
 - Completed several certifications in data science and programming from NPTEL and IBM.

-## 🌟 Contributions
-- Currently exploring contributions to **[Predictive Calc](#)**, an open-source project that provides machine learning models for various predictions via a web interface.

 ## 📫 Connect with Me
 - [LinkedIn](#)
 - [Twitter](#)